iasx/theory/Types.md

 a = 1 or a := 1 or a ← 1 or a: 1 (context-dependent assignment)
 ```
 > *definition, declaration, initialization, alias*
-- Specifies correspondance between a symbol (key) and an entity (value).
+- Specifies correspondence between a symbol (key) and an entity (value).
 - If the same variable is defined twice, it's reassigned (updated) with the latest value.

 ### Null
 > *nil, none, nothing, void*
 - ***Generalization of Absence***
-- Used to denote that something does not exsist.
+- Used to denote that something does not exist.
 - Is a type and a value simultaneously.